autobiographical-memory-task/amt-2023-08-01/README.md

 ## Requirements

-The following are required for you project to run.
+The following are required for your project to run.
 Don't worry, we'll step through what you need to do to ensure this project will run for you.

 - python==3.9.17